Kitchen Renovation Permits in Vancouver (2026 Guide)

 - Removing or altering walls/openings

 Condo renovation planning matters too.
-If you’re in a strata building, review our Condo Renovation Planning Guide for approvals, elevator bookings, and scheduling constraints.
+If you are in a strata building, review our Condo Renovation Vancouver guide for approvals, elevator bookings, flooring rules, and scheduling constraints.

 Condo Kitchens: Strata Approval vs City Permits

-In condos, you usually deal with two layers: (1) strata approval and (2) city permits (if triggered).
-Even when a city permit isn’t required, strata may still require approvals, documents, insurance, and scheduling.
+In condos, you usually deal with two layers: strata approval and city permits when triggered.
+Even when a city permit is not required, strata may still require approvals, documents, insurance, elevator bookings, floor protection, acoustic documentation, and controlled scheduling.

 Strata often requires